jwdeveloper/tiktokmcpublic/docs/README.md

 - `It is not possible connecting if your server has China/Russian/Ukrainian IP`
 - `It is not possible connecting if you are under connection limit`

+## Skript

+Ok now you are connected but how to adjust this plugin?
+First of all you need to learn a bit `Skript`.
+It is a plugin that allows you to create scripts for spigot.

+You can find all the TikTok related scripts at the path

+`.../plugins/Skript/scripts/tiktok`

+Just modify or edit them as you want.
+Where you are done reload the script you were working on with the command

+`/skript reload (skript name)`

+Now I will tell you more about scripting

 ## Gifts

 Gift event pattern: `on [%number_of_gifts%] gift[s] [%gift-name%]`